How much cold goats can take is a question we get asked each winter fairly often. Perhaps because ours are the smaller, cute, and fuzzy

 For sweatshirt sleeve coats, use the wristband as the collar, put the seam under the kid’s tummy, cut two little holes for the front legs, and trim the length to fit the length of the kid.

-Protective huts for the kids can be created by removing the door from a small dog crate or poultry carrier, and simply place it in the kidding stall.
+Protective huts for the kids can be created by removing the door from a small dog crate or poultry carrier, and simply placing it in the kidding stall.

 We find that they appreciate the heat lamps we have in place for the kids, a nutritious-warm post-kidding meal, drinks of warm water, and some kind of covering (dry towel, blanket, or old sweatshirt).
 With a little special “after-kidding” care they return to normal quickly and are great mothers.